-But these are the weakest possible corrective actions (see pages 127 -129 in your 2008 TapRooT® Book.)
+These are the weakest possible corrective actions.
 More effective corrective actions include another type of “re” corrective action.
 Removing the hazard or the target.
-Or, re-engineering the process to improve system reliability and decrease human error without adding additional tasks for people to cope with.
+Or re-engineering the process to improve system reliability and decrease human error without adding additional tasks for people to cope with.

-These types of corrective actions and more are the result of a TapRooT® investigation when investigators apply the suggestions in the Corrective Action Helper® and apply Safeguards Analysis as part of the development of their solutions.
+These types of corrective actions and more are the results of TapRooT® investigations when investigators apply the suggestions in the Corrective Action Helper® Guide and apply Safeguards Analysis as part of the development of their solutions.

 One might say that the cause of all the previous problems is inadequate management attention to performance improvement at healthcare facilities.
 Part of this inattention can probably be attributed to the fact that most healthcare administrators aren’t trained in advanced performance improvement techniques.
-Even the few who have had Six Sigma training don’t know about advanced root cause analysis and, therefore, don’t know about the action they could take to make performance improvement happen.
+Even the few who have had Six Sigma training don’t know about advanced root cause analysis.
+Therefore, they don’t know what action they could take to make performance improvement happen.

 Plus, hospital administrators need to become more involved in the analysis, review, and approval of sentinel event investigations.
 Involvement can bring them face-to-face with the challenges people are experiencing in the field.
-Trained managers reviewing a SnapCharT® can see beyond blame to real action to improve performance.
+Trained managers reviewing a SnapCharT® Diagram can see beyond blame to real action to improve performance.
 They can see their contribution to errors that come from understaffing and fatigue.
 They can become a knowledgeable part of the team fighting sentinel events.